 Teams must connect, and connect often, almost as much as they’d do back in the office.
 Having frequent check-ins via phone calls or chat, having regular meetings via video conferencing, and sharing updates in real-time can help retain that feeling of togetherness and ensure that the team is always on the same page.

 Frequent 1:1s with managers can help team members stay motivated and productive, and build healthy relationships.
 Creating a public workboard for team members to share their work pipelines and deadlines can improve transparency and accountability.

-Does your team manage an inbox like info@ or support@ remotely?
+Does your team manage an inbox like [email protected] or [email protected] remotely?
 Hiver helps you communicate with your team faster and more efficiently.
 Learn how to collaborate seamlessly over email

 The bottom line, however, for IT leaders is to understand that a successful transition to remote work can take time.
 It is important to set realistic expectations, communicate often, acknowledge mistakes, be open to feedback from your workforce and maintain a culture of trust and accountability.